Welcome to our first Newsflash of 2020. We are pleased to welcome two new additions to our team for the start of the

 Microsoft 365 – Dynamic, complex and challenging

-In some of our previous articles we discussed the challenges that organisations need to contend with in order to ensure their Microsoft 365 (MS 365) environment is securely configured.
+In some of our previous articles we discussed the challenges that organisations need to contend with in order to ensure their Microsoft 365 (M365) environment is securely configured.

 Some of the key learnings we noted from our customer engagements were –